Freddie Freeman Player Props: Dodgers vs. Cardinals

-Freddie Freeman -- with a slugging percentage of .385 in his past 10 games, including no home runs) -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 29 at 9:10 PM ET.
+On Sunday, Freddie Freeman (batting .237 in his past 10 games) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he had three hits (going 3-for-5 with a double) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Freddie Freeman Game Info & Props vs. the Cardinals